Adrian Heath: Playing career

-In March 1992 Heath briefly returned to his first club Stoke City, until the end of the 1991–92 season.
-In that brief spell back at the Victoria Ground Heath played in six league matches a play-off match against Stockport County and also played in the 1992 Football League Trophy Final which saw Stoke beat Stockport 1–0.
-Heath also had a notable three-year stint at Burnley from 1992–95, where he helped them lift the 1994 Second Division play-Off trophy.
+In March 1992, Heath briefly returned to his first club Stoke City, until the end of the 1991–92 season.
+In that brief spell back at the Victoria Ground, Heath played in six league matches a play-off match against Stockport County and also played in the 1992 Football League Trophy Final which saw Stoke beat Stockport 1–0.
+Heath also had a notable three-year stint at Burnley from 1992 to 1995, where he helped them lift the 1994 Second Division play-Off trophy.
 Following a brief period at Sheffield United, he returned to Burnley as player-manager before retiring at the end of the 1996–97 season which served him accolades.